Removal of Breast Implants

 Recovery

-Once recovered and ready for discharge, post-operative instructions covering wound care, medications and follow up appointment will be given.
+- Once recovered and ready for discharge, post-operative instructions covering wound care, medications and follow up appointments will be given.

 Risks